 Relief lifted a weight off of Wilhelm’s shoulders, but Cadence’s words still hung heavy in his chest.

 “But, because this is an entanglement between two of our countries, Ophiuchus has been notified and requested a meeting before departure.
 Fortunately, one of our newly-appointed liaisons to Ophiuchus is already here for a routine conductor inspection.”
-She nodded at Knovak and Sigurd who both looked disinterested by the unfolding events.
-“Knovak, Sigurd, you should both be familiar with her.
+She nodded at Knovak and Sigrid who both looked disinterested by the unfolding events.
+“Knovak, Sigrid, you should both be familiar with her.
 She was with you during the event at the Zatmeniye Caverns.”

 A woman stepped out from behind Kramer and—saints—she was a stunner.
 Dark locks curled around her heart-shaped face, her long dark lashes catching the faint light spilling in from between the clouds.
 Her red lips seemed to be the only splash of color in all the gray.

-“It’s good to see you again, Nikita, Sigurd.”
+“It’s good to see you again, Nikita, Sigrid.”
 The woman smiled, tucking a dark lock of hair behind her.
 “My name is Cvetka.
 Cvetka Akulova… And I promise I won’t take up too much of your time.”